 Answering Your Questions About Serious Injuries

-We are the Hawaii-based injury law firm of Law Offices of Jan M. Weinberg.
-We have represented clients injured by others’ negligence for over 35 years.
-Our well-established track record of outstanding success speaks for itself.
-Our peers consider us one of the top personal injury firms in Hawaii.
-If you want to talk with us about a personal injury case, contact Law Offices of Jan M. Weinberg for a FREE consultation.
+I am Hawaii personal injury attorney Jan Weinberg, and I have represented clients injured by others’ negligence for over 35 years.
+My well-established track record of outstanding success speaks for itself.
+My peers consider me to be one of the top personal injury lawyers in Hawaii.
+If you want to talk with me about a personal injury case, contact Law Offices of Jan M. Weinberg for a FREE consultation.

 1. Do I need to call a lawyer?